 Due to these vulnerabilities, major browsers like Chrome and Firefox now flag HTTP sites as “Not Secure,” pushing websites to adopt HTTPS.

+What is HTTPs?
 How HTTPS Enhances Security

-HTTPS (Hypertext Transfer Protocol Secure) is the secure version of HTTP that uses SSL/TLS encryption to protect data transferred between a user’s browser and a website’s server.
-It ensures that information such as passwords, payment details, and personal data cannot be intercepted or altered by hackers.
-Websites using HTTPS display a padlock icon in the browser’s address bar, signaling trust and security.
+HTTPS, which stands for Hypertext Transfer Protocol Secure, is the secure version of HTTP that uses SSL/TLS encryption to protect data transferred between a user’s browser and a website’s server.
+HTTPS ensures that information which a user enters on a website such as passwords, payment details, and personal data cannot be intercepted or altered by hackers.
+In other words, in contrast to HTTP, HTTPS ensures data exchange between the web server and the user’s browser is secure.

 When a website uses HTTPS:

-All communication is encrypted, preventing eavesdropping.
+All communication is encrypted, preventing eavesdropping and man-in-the-middle cyberattacks.

 Data integrity is maintained, ensuring no unauthorized modifications.